 Ask your realtor what other clients look for in homes.
 The answer can be a good source of ideas.

 With the peso at an all-time low, your dollars will go a long way in Mexico.
-But it is important to be picky regarding the human resources that will make your dream home possible.
-It goes without saying that you should have a reputable team on your side, and this includes realtor, architect and/or builder.
+However, it is important to be picky regarding the human resources that will make your dream home possible.
+It goes without saying that you should have a reputable team on your side, and this includes a realtor, architect, and/or builder.

 Your other very important partner in this endeavor will be the contractor.
-Look for references, and ask the potential candidate what kind of insurance and warranties does the work carry, and for how long after completion.
-Check that he has a full time crew, and ask how many homes he or she is building at any given time (the answer shouldn´t be more than 2 or 3 for an individual).
+Look for references, and ask the potential candidate what kind of insurance and warranties the work carries, and for how long after completion.
+Check that he has a full-time crew, and ask how many homes he or she is building at any given time (the answer shouldn´t be more than 2 or 3 for an individual).